vjkgll/ROEN/README.md

 The Global Feature Fusion Engine (GFE) takes the extracted node topological structure evolution patterns and the general statistical patterns of edge information and inputs them into a self-attention MLP layer for adaptive dynamic fusion of global information.
 Finally, the fused global feature representation is passed through an activation function to perform network traffic classification.

 **Dataset Description**
-Although datasets such as `Darknet`, `ISCXIDS2012`, and `TrafficLabelling` are mentioned, there is no detailed description of the sources, sizes, formats, etc. If possible, you can add a brief introduction to the datasets, especially how they help validate the performance of the ROEN model.
+Although datasets such as Darknet, ISCXIDS2012, and TrafficLabelling are mentioned, there is no detailed description of the sources, sizes, formats, etc. If possible, you can add a brief introduction to the datasets, especially how they help validate the performance of the ROEN model.

 For example:
 ```markdown